Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/BackofficeModule/5.1.20/readme.md

 ## 1. Context

-As part of the development of the software system, it is necessary to implement Operation Requests management functionalities within the Staff interface.
-These functionalities are essential to allow doctors to update in the system requests of an operation.
+As an Admin, I want to add new types of operations, so that I can reflect on the available medical procedures in the system.

 ## 2. Requirements

-**US 5.1.16**
+**US 5.1.20**

 **Acceptance Criteria:**

-- Doctors can create an operation request by selecting the patient, operation type, priority, and suggested deadline.
+- Admins can add new operation types with attributes like:
+- Operation Name
+- Required Staff by Specialization
+- Estimated Duration
-- The system validates that the operation type matches the doctor’s specialization.
+- The system validates that the operation name is unique.
-- The operation request includes:
-- Patient ID
-- Doctor ID
-- Operation Type
-- Deadline
-- Priority
-- The system confirms successful submission of the operation request and logs the request in the patient’s medical history
+- The system logs the creation of new operation types and makes them available for scheduling immediately.

 **Customer Specifications and Clarifications:**

-> **Question: In the project document it mentions that each operation has a priority.
-How is a operation's priority defined?
-Do they have priority levels defined?
-Is it a scale?
-Or any other system?**
+> **Question:In the document with the surgeries, they all have 3 phases and respective duration:-Anesthesia/patient preparation -Surgery -Cleaning Can we assume while creating a new operation type, that the surgery must always have this 3 phases?**
 >
-> **Answer: Elective Surgery: A planned procedure that is not life-threatening and can be scheduled at a convenient time (e.g., joint replacement, cataract surgery).
-Urgent Surgery: Needs to be done sooner but is not an immediate emergency.
-Typically within days (e.g., certain types of cancer surgeries).
-Emergency Surgery: Needs immediate intervention to save life, limb, or function.
-Typically performed within hours (e.g., ruptured aneurysm, trauma).**
+> **Answer:yes**
+> **Question:Na criação de um novo tipo de operação, Temos um nome , 3 fases temporal da Cirurgia, lista "requeridas"
+> de (especialidades, quantidade ).
+Esse novo tipo de operação não deve ter uma especialidade para alem das requeridas
+> de
+> modo segundo 5.1.16 AC2 um médico só pode marcar Cirurgia da sua especialidade?
+O processo é criar o novo tipo de
+> operação e depois adicionar a lista de especialidades requeridas?
+>
+> **Answer: sim. o tipo de operação está associado com uma dada especialidade. a lista de especialidaes faz parte integrante do tipo de operação. a criação é efetuada num único passo e não em dois passos como sugeres**

 **Dependencies/References:**

-**There are dependencies to USs 5.1.20, 5.1.12, 5.1.8 and 5.1.1.**
+**There are dependencies to 5.1.1.**

-* US 5.1.1 - There is the need to be logged and authenticated in the system in order to know the Doctor who created the Operation Request.
+* US 5.1.1 - There is the need to be logged and authenticated in the system in order to know it is an Admin.
-* US 5.1.8 - There is the need for the existence of patients profiles in the system so I can get one to get the Id for the Operation Request.
-* US 5.1.12 - There is the need for the existence of staff profiles in the system so I can get the Id of the Doctor fo the Operation Request.
-* US 5.1.20 - There is the need for the existence of operations types in the system so I can get the Id of one for the Operation Request.

 **Input and Output Data**

 **Input Data:**

 * Typed data:
-  * Id of the Operation Type
-  * Id of the Patient
+    * Name
-  * Deadline
+    * Required Staff
-  * Priority
+    * Estimated Duration

 * Selected data:
     * none

-* Gotten from the system
-  * Id of the Doctor (from the logged doctor)

 * Generated data:
-  * Operation Request Id
+    * Operation Type Id

 **Output Data:**

-* Display the success of the operation and the data of the created operation request
+* Display the success of the operation and the data of the created operation type

 ## 3. Analysis

 *?????*

 ## 4. Design

-**Domain Class/es:** Priority, OperationRequest, OperationRequestDto, OperationRequestDto, OperationRequestId, IOperationRequestRepository, ILogRepository, IStaffRepository, IPatientRepository, IOperationTypeRepository
+**Domain Class/es:** OperationType, OperationTypeDto, OperationTypeDto, OperationTypeId, IOperationTypeRepository, ILogRepository, IOperationTypeRepository, EstimatedDuration, RequiredStaff

-**Controller:** OperationRequestController
+**Controller:** OperationTypeController

 **UI:**

-**Repository:**	OperationRequestRepository, LogRepository, StaffRepository, PatientRepository, OperationTypeRepository
+**Repository:**    OperationTypeRepository, LogRepository, OperationTypeRepository

-**Service:** OperationRequestService, AuthorizationService, LogService
+**Service:** OperationTypeService, AuthorizationService, LogService

 ### 4.1.
 Sequence Diagram